WynandBasson88/resident_evil_game/README.md

 The player takes control of the main character called Leon and uses the directional buttons to avoid colliding with enemies such as zombies, zombie dogs, Lickers and a G-virus mutation in an attempt to reach the cure for the virus at the far end of Raccoon City.
 The main character and the enemies are represented by moving images.

-The goal of this project was to build a simple video game using the Python programming language with the Pygame libraries and can be played by anyone who is a fan of video games and the Resident Evil game franchise.
+The goal of this project was to build a simple video game using the Python programming language with the Pygame libraries and can be played by anyone who is a fan of video games and the Resident Evil video game franchise.

 ## Instructions for how to test the code
 * Download the game_wynand.py file